eclipse-archived/smarthome/extensions/io/org.eclipse.smarthome.io.iota/README.md

 # Eclipse SmartHome Iota IO bundle

-Everything you need to know can be found in the documentation inside the iota-documentation folder.
+This add-on allows you to expose your SmartHome system to the IOTA blockchain, Tangle.
+Each Thing in ESH may hold an item which state can be shared on the Tangle, so that other ESH instance can see and use these data.